Luniverse/idb/README.md

 # IDB
-Promise-based wrapper around the massive [IndexedDB](https://developer.mozilla.org/de/docs/IndexedDB) API.
+Promise-based wrapper around the [IndexedDB](https://developer.mozilla.org/de/docs/IndexedDB) API.

 ### Getting started
 You would mostly want to make use of the IDB inside a [ServiceWorker](https://developers.google.com/web/fundamentals/primers/service-workers/):